Frequently asked questions: Students

 Has my application arrived at the Finnish Immigration Service?

-You can follow the status of your application in the e-service.
-If it says in the e-service that your application is ‘initiated’, your application has arrived at the Finnish Immigration Service.
+You can follow the status of your application in the online service Enter Finland.
+If the online service tells you that your application is pending, it means that the Finnish Immigration Service has received your application.

 If you have submitted your application on paper, the Finnish embassy or consulate will send the application to Finland by courier.
 It may take several weeks for the application to arrive in Finland by courier.

 All you need to do is to wait.
-If there is anything unclear in your application, the Finnish Immigration Service will ask you for further clarifications.
+If there is anything unclear in your application, the Finnish Immigration Service will ask you for further clarification.

 Has the Finnish Immigration Service received the supplementary information that I have sent?